AustinDevs/sql-workshop/home.md

 * Basically anywhere where there is data

-It is undoubtedly one of the most valuable skills you can have in any role that typical involves a spreadsheet, period.
+It is undoubtedly one of the most valuable skills you can have in any role that typically involves a spreadsheet, period.

 ## What does it look like